 While it can be argued that all social media platforms are created equally, some media tend to produce better results than others.

-According to Statusbrew, engagement with brands on Instagram is ten times higher compared to Facebook.
+According to Statusbrew, engagement with brands on Instagram is ten times higher than on Facebook.

-Remarkably, their research also shows that about 130 million of this demographic regularly engages with shopping posts every month.
+Their research also shows that about 130 million of this demographic regularly engage with shopping posts every month.

-The fun doesn’t end there; if you’re looking to stand out on Instagram, then it’s best to go the contests route.
+The fun doesn’t end there; if you want to stand out on Instagram, it’s best to go the contests route.

 From projections, contests tend to get 3.5 times as many likes and about 64 more comments than regular posts.

-That said, Facebook does quite a good job when it comes to engagements.
+That said, Facebook does quite an excellent job regarding engagements.

-From a median of about 0.97 posts in a day, brands tend to notch median engagement rates of about 0.09% on the platform, irrespective of industry.
+From a median of about 0.97 posts daily, brands tend to notch median engagement rates of about 0.09% on the platform, irrespective of industry.